Saif-Pathan/mario-game-in-python/README.md

 Press Key S to Speed up the mario and to fire if the mario is powered up Multiplayer is under development....
 Enjoy Coding and Gaming

+Installation
+you need to install pygame package from your cmd.
+Type this command: "pip install pygame"